Tourism Funding, Programs and Resources

-There are a number of different funding sources available to support B.C.'s tourism sector.
+There are a number of different funding sources, programs and resources available to support B.C.'s tourism sector.

 Tourism funding sources